Electricity meters measure a property’s electricity consumption and are used by energy companies to calculate what to charge on your electricity bill.

 If you have an interval meter, still you can choose to be charged at a flat rate in case you don’t want to pay different rates for the energy you use for the different time of the day.

 How to Interpret an Interval Meter?

 As interval meters are digital, they’re easy to read.
 In case, you want to know a ballpark figure of your next energy bill, then you’ll need to make a habit of writing down the kWh figures that the meter displays.
 Meter readers record interval meter data by connecting an optical probe that digs out the interval meter data and then transmits it to the distributor’s systems.
 This data is then processed up to 10 times to make sure it’s accurate before sending it to your authorised energy retailer for final bill generation.

-Smart meters display your electricity usage in kWh on a small digital screen.
-Smart meters can transmit live electricity usage data to your electricity distributor.
-It doesn’t require a meter reader and you may be able to track your own electricity usage via an energy monitor or online portal.
-These give unmatched insights into your usage patterns, assisting customers to know where they can save electric energy and thus lower their energy bills.
+Advanced smart meters, also referred to as smart meters, display your electricity usage in kWh on a small digital screen.
+Smart meters record and transmit live electricity usage data to your electricity retailer.
+Your retailer can read the meter remotely and you may be able to track your own electricity usage via an energy monitor, online portal or mobile app.
+These smart tools give unmatched insights into your usage patterns, assisting customers to know where they can save on their electricity to lower their bills.

 To find out what type of meter you have, forward us two photos of the meter board and meter so we can quickly get this checked to see if you can upgrade to a Smart Meter.
 You can do this via webchat or email email@example.com